mohaa-moddb/mefy-extgametypes/README.md

     carrier to hide or stay alive.
 Set this to a large value to give them a chance but not allow them to completely hide.

-## Voodoo-Dolls CVARS
+## Demolition and Freeze-Tag-Demolition CVARS

+Use the "g_dem_<setting>" cvars to control the settings for a Demolition game.
+Use the "g_ftdem_<setting>" cvars to control the settings for a Freeze-Tag-Demolition game.

-- "g_vd_disable" Default: 0
+- "g_dem_respawn" Default: 0 (1 for Stalingrad)
-    Set this to 1 in order to disable Voodoo-Dolls mode.
-If the map running is a dm map, then it will run in Round-Based-Match mode.
-If the map running is an obj map,  then it will begin a standard objective game.
+    Set this cvar to 1 in order to enable a full respawning Demolition game.
+This cvar has no effect on a Freeze-Tag-Demolition game.

-- "g_vd_settime" Default: 50
+- "g_dem_settime" and "g_ftdem_settime" Default: 50
     Set the amount of time (in tenths of a second) it takes to plant a bomb.

-- "g_vd_defusetime" Default: 35
+- "g_dem_defusetime" and "g_ftdem_defusetime" Default: 35
     Set the amount of time (in tenths of a second) it takes to defuse a bomb.

-- "g_vd_ticktime" Default: 60
+- "g_dem_ticktime" and "g_ftdem_ticktime" Default: 45 (60 for Stalingrad)
     Set the amount of time (in seconds) it takes for a bomb to explode.

-- "g_vd_activatedelay" Default: 20
+- "g_dem_activatedelay" and "g_ftdem_activatedelay" Default: 20
     Set the amount of time (in seconds) before the bombs become activated at the start of the round.

+- "g_dem_attacker" and "g_ftdem_attacker" Default: "both"
+    This determines which team will be the attacking team and which team will be the defending team.
+The possible options are:
+      "both"   -- enables a standard double-objective game where both teams must try to blow up the other team's base "allies" -- the allies must blow up the axis team's base "axis"   -- the axis must blow up the allied base "swap"   -- swaps between the axis team and allied team attacking each round

+- "g_dem_suddendeath" and "g_ftdem_suddendeath" Default: 1
+    Set this to the number of minutes you want for the sudden death round.
+    Once sudden death begins, players will no longer be able to respawn.
+    If players are still alive after the sudden death round completes, the team with more players alive will win the round.
+Set this to 0 to disable sudden death.

 ## Map-Specific Customization